How Infidelity Affects Divorce

 Oct 14, 2020

 Infidelity can affect the outcome of a divorce, like asset distribution, alimony, child custody, and visitation rights.
-With the help of our Brighton Beach family lawyer, you will be able to realize the effect infidelity has on the final decision of your divorce matter.
+With the help of our New York City family lawyer, you will be able to realize the effect infidelity has on the final decision of your divorce matter.

 Here is how infidelity affects the outcome of a divorce: